Doctorate in Education - Doctoral Degree Programs

 Drexel University School of Education, Philadelphia

 Drexel University’s School of Education in Philadelphia has been teaching great educators for over a century.
 We combine our extensive experience with our passion for today’s technology and research to help our students reach new heights in the Education field through our doctorate degree programs.
 Our students do great things as educators, scholars, administrators and researchers.

-Doctoral students choose from two outstanding doctoral degree programs:
+Doctoral students have the option to choose from two outstanding doctoral degree programs:

 - PhD in Education

 Drexel University School of Education’s PhD in Education program is designed for students who aspire to be scholars, researchers, instructors, and leaders in the field of education.
-The program offers two tracks based on student's needs: Full-Time (fully paid) and Part-Time.
+The program offers two tracks based on student's needs: Full-Time (fully funded) and Part-Time (self paid).
 The full-time program is highly competitive and small by design, admitting only 6-8 students annually.
 Students in the program apply for research or teaching assistantships that provide a generous stipend and a health insurance subsidy.
 Part-time students are usually working professionals who do not wish to leave their jobs.
 Courses are offered in the evenings and online.

 Full-time students are generally on-campus a few days a week and work with their supervising professors, assistantship professors, and students in their cohort on research and presentations outside of their dissertation.
 All dissertation research is done independently.
 The program takes 4 years to complete with students completing courses in the first 3 years and using the fourth year to complete their dissertation.